 SES – 13 25 00

-Please note that any work orders outside of normal trading hours will incur higher call out fees.
+Please note that any work orders outside of normal trading hours will incur a higher call-out fee.
+This is for emergencies only.
 Should the works not be deemed as an emergency, the caller may be responsible for all costs incurred.